 It is important to regularly monitor blood glucose levels.
 You can bring them within normal range with meal planning, exercise, and/or medications.

 If you have diabetic neuropathy, you will need to take special care of your feet.
 The nerves in the feet are the ones most often affected by neuropathy.
 This care will involve regular visits to a foot doctor and careful cleaning, inspection, moisturizing, and grooming of your feet.
 In addition, always wear well-fitting shoes and thick, soft, seamless socks to help protect your feet from injuries.

 If you have painful diabetic neuropathy, nerve decompression surgery may be done to reduce pain.
 Talk to your doctor about whether this option is right for you.

 Other treatments will depend on your symptoms.
 Medications can be used to relieve pain, burning, tingling, or numbness.
-Often, the medications used to treat these symptoms are the same ones used to treat seizures and depression.
+Often, the medications used to treat these symptoms are the same ones used to treat

 Another option to treat pain is called transcutaneous electrical nerve stimulation (TENS).
 With TENS, a machine sends painless electrical signals through the skin to the nerves.
 Your doctor may offer this treatment.